 The plan covers prenatal, delivery and postnatal expenses related to pregnancy.
+See "Mother/Baby Program" for more information.

 If you go to a network Primary Care Physician (PCP) or OB/GYN, you pay your PCP copay for your first office visit and the plan pays all other PCP or OB/GYN charges related to your pregnancy.
 Network hospital charges and all out-of-network maternity expenses are subject to the deductible and cost sharing.